 Variable Vapor Space Tanks are equipped with expandable vapor reservoirs to accommodate vapor volume fluctuations attributed to temperature and barometric changes.
 Although Variable Vapor Space Tanks are sometimes used independently, they are normally connected to the vapor spaces of one or more fixed roof tanks.

-These tanks are a specialized type of storage tanks used to store Liquefied Natural at the very low temperature of -162C.
-LNG storage tanks have double containers, where the inner contains LNG and the outer container contains insulation materials.
+These are specialized storage tanks that store Liquefied Natural at a very low temperature of -162C.
+LNG storage tanks have double containers; the inner contains LNG, and the outer container contains insulation materials.
 The most common tank type is the full containment tank.
 Tanks are roughly 55m (180 ft.) high and 75m in diameter.
+Read More…

 Why Trust TUV Austria Bureau of Inspection & Certification for Storage Tank Inspection?